Jkarage/Dockerizing-a-bucketlist-application/README.md

 run the database image
 - "docker run database"

-# Bucketlist API
+# Bucketlist API image creation
 This project is an API for a bucketlist app, that enables you to keep track of your goals or dreams.

-## How to run the app
-Enter to the dockerfile directory
+Entering to the directory where dockerfile is residing
 - "cd /bucketlist-api"

 Build the image